Junction City Community Center

 Year Completed — 2025

-Arbor South was engaged to thoughtfully update the facility, focusing on comfort, adaptability, and long-term performance.
-We replaced the original roll-up doors with energy-efficient storefront windows, bringing in natural light while improving the thermal performance.
+Arbor South Architecture was engaged to thoughtfully update the facility, focusing on comfort, adaptability, and long-term performance.
+We replaced the original roll-up doors with energy-efficient storefront windows, bringing in natural light while improving the thermal envelope.
 Inside, an operable wall was introduced to allow the main space to support simultaneous uses, and a new entry hall was designed to reduce disruption between activities.

 During construction, unforeseen structural issues required a redesign of the roof support system.
 Our team worked closely with the contractor to resolve these challenges efficiently, keeping the project on track.